Wanderers-Of-The-Rift/wotr-docs/website/docs/lore/meetings/2025-Jul-20-Lore-Meeting-Guide.md

 - District types
 - How the Hub grows
 - Daily life and weird details
-**Element Matrix** to group everyone’s contributions and start fusing them together — no one’s voice gets lost.
+**Element Matrix** to group everyone’s contributions and start fusing them together; no one’s voice gets lost.